 Aidan started attending Iyengar yoga classes in London in 1997 and was instantly drawn to it.
 It helped to give him freedom from a long-standing back problem and he also enjoyed the calming effects on the mind that yoga practice brings.
-He completed the Iyengar two-year introductory teacher-training programme in 2006, his Junior Intermediate level 1 assessment in March 2012 and his Junior 2 in March 2015.
+He completed the Iyengar two-year introductory teacher-training programme in 2006, and curerntly holds a Junior Intermediate level 3 certification.

 Aidan has been lucky enough to study over long periods with some very experienced teachers in the UK including Glenys Shephard’s, Sophie Carrington, Ros Bell and Sheila Haswell.
 He also attended a five day convention with revered Indian teacher Jawahar Banghera and continues to study with teachers visiting Heliotrope Yoga Holidays.

 Aidan hopes to share the benefits of yoga with those he teaches.
 He believes that yoga can help everyone to realise their potential and live more balanced and fulfilled lives.
 His experience is that practicing yoga is a profound way of learning to rise to the challenges of your body and to the stresses of life.
 The Iyengar method provides the tools for all to benefit from yoga, and Aidan believes that yoga should be accessible to all.

 Aidan moved to Istanbul in 2009 where he taught regular classes at Yogasala in Etiler for several years.
 He continues his other work as a musician/producer and also as a director of Heliotrope Yoga Holidays.